PhilomellianOde/weather-app/README.md

 # weather-app
-Basic weather app using Open Weather API.
-Written in vanilla JS, HTML and CSS.
+#### Basic weather app using Open Weather API.
+- first project working with API in web dev
+- written in vanilla JS, HTML and CSS.